 – Malus extension vs VPN browser extensions from big providers: Some providers offer VPN extensions with their own ecosystems.
 Malus extension can complement these by providing per-site routing, advanced DNS options, and fingerprint protections not always present in a basic extension.

 The takeaway: Malus extension is best used as a precision tool inside your browser, paired with a robust VPN service that handles system-wide encryption.
 This combo tends to offer strong privacy without the full-device overhead.
+Is surfshark vpn available in india 2026

 How to install Malus extension